Export Your Database to Various Formats

 - File databases like Paradox (.db), dBase (.dbf), FoxPro and Visual FoxPro (.dbf, .dbc), MS Access (.mdb, .accdb), MS Excel (.xls, .xlsx), Interbase (.gdb, .ib), Firebird (.fdb), SQLite, HTML (.html, .htm), .udl, .txt, .csv types.

 - Oracle, SQL Server, Postgresql, DB2, Informix, Advantage Database Server, SQL Anywhere, MySQL databases.

 Supported destination data types:

-- relational database of any supported source type (see above).
+- Relational databases of any supported source type (see the list above).

-For example, it is possible to convert dbf to txt, Paradox to xlsx, dbf to csv, SQLite to Excel, Access to HTML, Excel to Access, Interbase to MySQL, FDB to Excel, Oracle to PostgreSQL, and much more.
+For example, it is possible to convert dbf to txt, DB2 to xlsx, dbf to csv, SQLite to Excel, Access to HTML, Excel to Access, Interbase to SQL Server, FDB to Excel, Oracle to PostgreSQL, and much more.

 Export Multiple Tables